pnp/blog/content/post/use-power-automate-to-automatically-create-sharepoint-news-links.md

 Thankfully, SharePoint has a handy-dandy little service hidden away that can help.
-If you ever created a new \"News Link\", you'll know that you simply give SharePoint the URL to your article and it auto-magically snags the title, summary and a thumbnail image to use.
+If you ever created a new "News Link", you'll know that you simply give SharePoint the URL to your article and it auto-magically snags the title, summary and a thumbnail image to use.
 If you open up your browser's developer tools, you can see that SharePoint calls this